TERMS AND CONDITIONS

 5.0 Payment, Fees and Taxes.

-5.1 All fees and other amounts due pursuant to this Agreement are payable in U.S. Dollars.
-Payment of all invoices shall be made by Customer within 30 days of the date on the invoice.
-Company may require Customer to provide Company with Customer’s banking or credit or debit card information, in which case Customer irrevocably and continuously authorizes Company to charge and pay all invoices by credit/debit card or automatic debit, as applicable.
-If Customer has not paid an invoice within 30 days of its receipt, Customer shall pay (in addition to the invoiced amount) a late fee equal to the lesser of five percent (5%) of such invoice amount or $250.00.
+5.1 Unless otherwise agreed to by the parties in writing.
+All fees and other amounts due pursuant to this Agreement are payable in U.S. Dollars.
+Payment of all invoices shall be made by the Customer on the date on the invoice via credit/debit card or automatic debit.
+The Company requires the Customer to provide the Company with Customer’s banking or credit or debit card information.
+The Customer irrevocably and continuously authorizes the Company to charge and pay all invoices by credit/debit card or automatic debit as applicable.
+If Customer has not paid in full an invoice within 30 days of its receipt (or such payment period as agreed by the parties in writing), Customer shall pay (in addition to the invoiced amount) a late fee equal to the lesser of five percent (5%) of such invoice amount or $250.00 and Company may, but is not obligated to, pursue any of the rights set forth in Section 2.3.
 In addition, any amounts not timely paid shall accrue interest at the highest rate allowed at law from the date of the invoice until paid in full.
-If Customer has not paid the invoice in full within 30 days of the invoice date, Company may pursue any of the rights set forth in Section 2.3.

 5.2 Customer authorizes and consents to Company performing a background check and collecting credit information and any other relevant information about Customer for purposes of making credit determinations in connection with this Agreement (including but not limited to providing Customer’s information to credit reporting agencies and obtaining credit references and reports).